jantimon/favicons-webpack-plugin/README.md

     background: '#fff',
     // favicon app title (see https://github.com/haydenbleasel/favicons#usage)
     title: 'Webpack App',
+    // Generate a favicon.ico in the root dir
+    generateRoot: false,

     // which icons should be generated (see https://github.com/haydenbleasel/favicons#usage)
     icons: {